-- It is compulsory for all maintained schools to teach some aspects of sex education as detailed within National Curriculum Science; - Secondary schools are required to teach about HIV and AIDS and about sexually transmitted infections; - The broader topic of Sex and Relationships Education (SRE) is contained within nonstatutory PSHE and is strongly recommended within Government SRE Guidance (2000).
+- It is compulsory for all maintained schools to teach some aspects of sex education as detailed within National Curriculum Science; - The broader topic of Sex and Relationships Education (SRE) is contained within non-statutory PSHE and is strongly recommended within Government SRE Guidance (2000).
 School governors are, in law, expected to give 'due regard' to this guidance.
-This includes Academies; - ✓ Both primary and secondary schools are legally obliged to have an up-to-date policy for Sex and Relationships Education; - ✓ It is the responsibility of the school's governing body to ensure that the policy is developed and made available to parents.
-Parents have a right to withdraw their children (until the age of 19) from any school SRE outside the Science Curriculum; - Schools have a legal duty to promote the wellbeing of their pupils (Children's Act 2004) and SRE contributes to this duty; - ✓ The Equality Act (2010) applies insofar as issues pertaining to SRE should be taught in a way that does not subject pupils to discrimination e.g. because of sexual orientation, gender or other protected characteristics.
+This includes Academies; - Both primary and secondary schools are legally obliged to have an up-todate policy for Sex and Relationships Education; - It is the responsibility of the school's governing body to ensure that the policy is developed and made available to parents.
+Parents have a right to 'Healthy and Safe Relationships' © Solihull MBC Version 3, May 2016: Page 5 withdraw their children (until the age of 19) from any school SRE outside the Science Curriculum;

+- Schools have a legal duty to promote the wellbeing of their students (Children's Act 2004) and SRE contributes to this duty; - The Equality Act (2010) applies insofar as issues pertaining to SRE should be taught in a way that does not subject students to discrimination e.g. because of sexual orientation, gender or other protected characteristics.

-Ofsted requirements
+Ofsted Requirements